culring/filesystem/README.md

 # Introduction

-It is an implementation of a very simple file.
-Basically, you can transfer files from your disk to the file system as well as in the opposite direction, trace a current memory map or also have access to some basic linux-like operations like rm or ls.
+It is an implementation of a very simple file system.
+Basically, you can transfer files from your disk to the file system as well as in the opposite direction, trace a current memory map or have an access to some basic linux-like operations like rm or ls.

 # How-to-use